Lobelia: sowing, planting, growing and care

 - Mulch and water generously and frequently to encourage rapid establishment

-Planting annual lobelia in hanging baskets or pots
+Planting annual Lobelia in hanging baskets or pots

 - Mulch and water regularly

-Lobelia ‘Hot White’ brightens part-shaded corners beautifully.
+Lobelia ‘Hot White’ divinely brightens semi-shaded corners.

-- Sow under cover between 18 and 24°C, preferably in buckets rather than seed trays, as lobelia seedlings are quite fragile
+- Sow under cover between 18 and 24°C, preferably in buckets rather than seed trays, as Lobelia seedlings are quite fragile.

 - Keep slightly moist